Comparing FSD Pharma (HUGE) and The Competition

-FSD Pharma (NASDAQ: HUGE) is one of 33 public companies in the “Medicinals & botanicals” industry, but how does it contrast to its peers?
-We will compare FSD Pharma to similar companies based on the strength of its earnings, profitability, analyst recommendations, risk, dividends, valuation and institutional ownership.
+FSD Pharma (NASDAQ: HUGE) is one of 33 publicly-traded companies in the “Medicinals & botanicals” industry, but how does it weigh in compared to its competitors?
+We will compare FSD Pharma to similar companies based on the strength of its analyst recommendations, earnings, institutional ownership, risk, dividends, valuation and profitability.

+FSD Pharma has a beta of 0.37, meaning that its share price is 63% less volatile than the S&P 500.
+Comparatively, FSD Pharma’s competitors have a beta of 2.56, meaning that their average share price is 156% more volatile than the S&P 500.

-This is a breakdown of recent ratings and recommmendations for FSD Pharma and its peers, as provided by MarketBeat.
+This is a summary of current recommendations for FSD Pharma and its competitors, as reported by MarketBeat.

 |Sell Ratings